oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

    | FPGA Simulator      | `make fpga_sim`
    | FPGA Hardware       | `nmake fpga`

+>**Note**: Since this design uses host pipes, make sure that the emulator pipe depth behaviour is as intended.
+Set the environment variable `CL_CONFIG_CHANNEL_DEPTH_EMULATION_MODE` to `ignore-depth` for this design so that multiple writes can happen to the pipe without first having the contents read.

 ### On a Windows* System
 This design uses CMake to generate a build script for  `nmake`.